San Diego Drug Possession Lawyer

 Drug possession is the offense of owning and using small amounts of a controlled substance.
 It is also illegal to possess certain drug paraphernalia.
 Possession is one of the lesser drug offenses in California, but it can still have negative effects on your future if you are convicted.
 You can face fines, jail time, probation, and a criminal record.
 If you are arrested for drug possession, you should invoke your right to a San Diego drug possession lawyer quickly.

 Drug offenses are harshly prosecuted in California, and having a large amount of specific substances can result in more severe penalties, such as possession with intent to distribute.
-The sooner you hire a defense attorney, the more effectively you can defend your rights against being overcharged and begin creating a strong defense to mitigate or eliminate the offenses you face.
+The sooner you hire a criminal defense attorney, the more effectively you can defend your rights against being overcharged and begin creating a strong defense to mitigate or eliminate the offenses you face.

 Choose Lee Law Group to Defend You